ShreyashKore/wonderous_compose/README.md

 * WASM support
 * Collectibles and My Collection Screen
 * Localization
+* Gesture support on Web and Desktop platforms
-* Shared Element Transition on home screen
+* Shared Element Transition on the home screen
 * Haptics

 ## Set up the environment